 30. Marseille (1993)

-Marseille were a magnificent team, with Didier Deschamps leading by example in midfield, Abedi Pele adding improvisation, while German veteran Rudi Voller starred alongside the young Croat Alen Boksic in attack.
+Marseille were a magnificent team, with Didier Deschamps leading by example in midfield, Abedi Pele adding improvisation, while German veteran Rudi Voller starred alongside the young Croatian Alen Boksic in attack.
 Their 1-0 win over heavy favourites Milan (opens in new tab) in the first ever Champions League final was richly deserved, Basile Boli scoring with a glorious header – but they were not rightful winners.

 This team was born in sin.
 The infamous Valenciennes affair eventually stripped Marseille of their French league title of 1992/93, as owner Bernard Tapie had gone to great lengths to try to fix a match so his side could wrap up the league early, avoid injury and have plenty of rest before the Champions League final.
 Marseille should have been stripped of this title too, and they don't really belong on this list at all.

-25. Chelsea (2012)
+29. Chelsea (2012)

 Chelsea (opens in new tab) were one of the most surprising winners, and neutral fans usually love such scenarios, but the Blues weren't overly popular.
 Their style was too defensive, and some might say that they were lucky under Roberto Di Matteo.
 The Italian managed to outfox a dominant Barcelona (opens in new tab) in the semi-finals, then proceeded to frustrate Bayern Munich (opens in new tab) in the final at their own Allianz Arena.

 A patched-up Chelsea were out-gunned 35-9 on shots attempted, but managed to draw 1-1 thanks to Didier Drogba's late equaliser.
 Arjen Robben could have won it in extra time with a penalty, but it was saved and the Blues won the eventual shootout.